 You don’t have to be a member of the board of directors to serve on board committees.
 The WERA Committee of the board is made up of both board members and AIM members and is always looking for people interested in helping the board set the strategic direction of the radio station.
 Those who are interested in reviewing and selecting programming for the station may wish to join the Programming Advisory and Review Council (PARC).
 The PARC is an independent fifteen-member group of Arlington residents who receive and review applications for airtime on WERA.
 PARC members meet regularly to discuss proposals and vote on which will be selected for air.

-If you’d like to serve in one or more of the above capacities, please contact Lauree McArdle by phoning (703) 524-2388 or emailing her at email@example.com.
+If you’d like to serve in one or more of the above capacities, please contact Lauree McArdle, Director of Operations, by phoning (703) 524-2388 or emailing her at firstname.lastname@example.org.